AlgoQ/ta-rs/README.md

 ## Features

 * `serde` - allows to serialize and deserialize indicators.
-NOTE: the backward compatibility of serialized data with the future versions of ta is not guaranteed because internal implementation of the indicators is a subject to change.
+NOTE: the backward compatibility of serialized data with the future versions of tars is not guaranteed because internal implementation of the indicators is a subject to change.

 ## Running benchmarks